Entropy and replica geometry in generic two-dimensional dilaton gravity theories: The “Replica geometry" of eternal black holes in Narayan theories

 by setting $A = 0$ in (\ref{U1exp}), (\ref{U2exp}) and (\ref{U3exp}).
 Plugging (\ref{A = 0 aftermath}) into (\ref{action orbifold}), we get

 On the other hand, again plugging (\ref{A = 0 aftermath}) into (\ref{action alt}), we get the result finally matching that in (\ref{recover part 1}) \\

+Note that if $A \neq 0$, the $o(n-1)$ order perturbation terms in (\ref{action orbifold}) and (\ref{action alt}) are formally different and they do not equal.
+Otherwise, there would be a non-trivial new equation by equating the $o(n-1)$ order perturbation terms in (\ref{action orbifold}) and (\ref{action alt}) when $A \neq 0$, namely

+We could directly solve the boundary mode $\theta(\tau)$ from (\ref{OOPArt}) and this solution would not involve $B = e^{2\pi/b}$ --- the other end point of interval in the flat space, since the gravitational action does not involve the flat space outside the boundary and thus no $B$ goes into the metric perturbation functions $U_i(\theta(\tau)), i = 1,2,3$.
+Hence, this $\theta(\tau)$ solution clashes with the the perturbation EOM of the $\theta(\tau)$ (\ref{eom final 0}) where there is $B$ going into it through the twist operator at $B$ when we calculate the stress tensor and consequently the exterior holomorphic map $F$ on the RHS of (\ref{eom final 0}).
+As a result, we conclude the two expressions, (\ref{action orbifold}) and (\ref{action alt}), for the same on-shell replica gravitational action $I_ {\text{grav}}[\mathcal{M}_n]$ match only if $A=0$. \\

-Therefore, we see from the identical results in (\ref{recover part 1}) and (\ref{recover part 2}) that, even without explicitly solving the EOM of the boundary mode $\theta(\tau)$ (\ref{eom final symplified}), the saddle point we chose in our central hypothesis (we filled in an Euclidean Narayan black hole of the same temperature $\beta$ inside the boundary of covering manifold $\Tilde{\mathcal{M}}_n$) mandates the conical singularity/branch point on the orbifold $\mathcal{M}_n$ be exactly at $w = A = e^{-\frac{2\pi}{\beta} a} = 0 \Leftrightarrow a=\infty$.
-Otherwise, there would be other values of $A = e^{-\frac{2\pi}{\beta} a}$ where the two results (\ref{action orbifold}) and (\ref{action alt}) for the same on-shell replica gravitational action $I_ {\text{grav}}[\mathcal{M}_n]$ match, which leads to the existence of other conical singularities/branch points in contradiction with the fact that the disk topology of the saddle point we hypothesized can lead to only one conical singularity/branch point on the orbifold $\mathcal{M}_n$.
+Therefore, we see from the identical results in (\ref{recover part 1}) and (\ref{recover part 2}) when $A = 0$ that, even without explicitly solving the EOM of the boundary mode $\theta(\tau)$ (\ref{eom final symplified}), the saddle point we chose in our central hypothesis (we filled in an Euclidean Narayan black hole of the same temperature $\beta$ inside the boundary of covering manifold $\Tilde{\mathcal{M}}_n$) mandates the conical singularity/branch point on the orbifold $\mathcal{M}_n$ to be exactly at $w = A = e^{-\frac{2\pi}{\beta} a} = 0 \Leftrightarrow a=\infty$.
 The perturbed equation of motion for the boundary mode $\theta(\tau)$ associated with the hypothesized saddle point is thus further simplified from (\ref{eom final symplified}) to

 after we plugged $A=0$ into (\ref{eom final symplified}), which we will not try to solve in this article.
 Going back to Lorentzian signature, this conical singularity/branch point translates into $a=\infty \Leftrightarrow r =\beta/\pi$ at the bifurcation surface (throat) of the event horizon at $u=0$, \textbf{so we just recovered one of the two stationary points --- the stationary point other than, but generally still very close to, the QES in the one-interval scenario (see the analysis below (\ref{QES1 location 2}))}.\\